 I know, you’ll never look at Donald Duck or Olive Oil the same way.
 You’re welcome.

 As a perfect example of why I needed a partner in crime, they had Real Dolls on display that you could touch.
 I was going to try it out of curiosity, but then another Creepy Loner Guy came up and rubbed at the female, and it was just creepy as hell.
 So, yeah, I wimped out.
 I regret it!

 One of their special exhibits was on condoms.
 A lot of it was educational, so not really new to me, but I loved all the different condom cases they had on display.
+My friend mentioned that porn stars from sites like www.xxxvideor.com probably learned a thing or two from this exhibit.
+Since they use so many condoms in their day to day work they could take a lot from this, so my friend thinks.
 These three were by far my favorite (click image for larger):

 For those of you who can’t read it, Sarah Palin’s says “When abortion is not an option,” Obama’s says “Use with good judgement,” and McCain’s says “Old but not expired.”
 Though I like my sister-in-law’s suggestion for an Obama condom – “For when hope is not enough.”

 The final exhibit was on animal sexuality, so I definitely spent the most time in there geeking out.
 It was odd reading all the information and seeing names of people that I not only recognized, but have actually met.
 I knew a lot of the stuff, but I learned a lot of fun facts.
 Did you know elephant clitorises are 17 inches when erect?
 Well now you do, and you can’t forget that.
 Again, you’re welcome.

 I was a bit disappointed they didn’t have anything on copulatory plugs, though.
 Who doesn’t want to learn about natural chastity belts?!
 I’ll have to send them my paper once it’s published.